Density-induced processes in quantum gas mixtures in optical lattices: Multi-orbital renormalization

 with the bosonic particle number operator $\hat n^\a=\hbd{}{\alpha}\hb{}{\alpha}$ and the single-particle energies $\epsilon_\B^\a$.
 The operators $\hat m^\a$, $\hfd{}{\alpha}$, $\hf{}{\alpha}$ and the energy $\epsilon_\F^\a$ are the fermionic analogues.
 The multi-band interaction amplitudes are defined as

-The interaction potential $V(\mathbf{r},\mathbf{r'})$ is a finite-range box potential with a width of $7.5\,\text{nm}$ (see Ref.~\cite{Luhmann2012} for details).
-We expand this Hamiltonian in the basis of many-particle Fock-states $\ket{N}\ket{M}$.
-For $n$ bosons and 1 fermion, the ground state is found by applying an exact diagonalization, the so-called configuration interaction method.
+where the interaction potential $V(\mathbf{r},\mathbf{r'})$ is a finite-range box potential with a width of $7.5\,\text{nm}$ (see Ref.~\cite{Luhmann2012} for details).
+These processes reflect the interaction-induced transition of particles from the orbitals $\gamma$ and $\delta$ to the orbitals $\alpha$ and $\beta$.
+This couples the different orbitals, resulting in a correlated multi-orbital ground state.
+We expand this Hamiltonian in the basis of many-particle Fock-states $\ket{N}\ket{M}$ and apply exact diagonalization, the so-called configuration interaction method.
 We restrict the calculation to the lowest 9 bands per spatial direction and use a high energy cutoff \footnote{The resulting many-body product basis has a total length of $12000 n^2$, where $n$ is the number of bosons.}.
 The on-site energy is directly obtained as the lowest eigenvalue of the matrix and its contributions can be computed as expectation values of the individual operators in \eqref{eq:Hsite} using the corresponding eigenvector.

 The energy contributions are plotted in \fig{fig:onsite_contributions}\textbf{a} for $V_0=15\,\ER$ and $n=3$ bosons (solid lines).
 The values significantly deviate from the lowest-band approximation (dashed lines).
 The single-particle energies $n \tilde \epsilon_\B + \tilde \epsilon_\F$ (green line) are measured relative to the lowest-band values and thus are always positive.
 The occupation of higher orbitals causes a contraction of the wave functions which leads to an increase of the absolute value of the Bose-Fermi interaction.
 This results in a large reduction of the total on-site energy (black line) for large scattering lengths $\asBF$.
 Of course, also the repulsive interaction among the bosonic particles (red line) contributes but is less drastically influenced.